uacaps/NSObject-ObjectMap/README.md

 }
 ```

-If this were the case, you'd create your custom NSObject where its properties match this:
+If this were the case, you would create your custom NSObject where its properties match this:

 ```objc
 @property (nonatomic, retain) NSString *Username;